michalpokusa/django-admin-action-forms/README.md

 - Supports all modern Django versions (3.2.x, 4.x.x, 5.x.x)
 - Built on top of Django's templates and forms, matches the Django admin style
 - Supports `fields`/`fieldsets`, `filter_horizontal`/`filter_vertical` and `autocomplete_fields`
-- Works with custom widgets
+- Works with custom widgets, validators and other Django form features

 ## 🔌 Instalation